PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ### System Rule
 - Any users can edited
 - Only active instruction can be editable.
-- When user edits the details of current wire instruction, system will update the wire instructions of all the activity where this instuction is pulled.
+- When user edits the details of current wire instruction, system will update the wire instructions of all the activity where this instuction is pulled but it will not update the activity task.

 ## Add New Instruction (Amend wire Instruction)